Thewbi/riscv_openocd_jtag_mock/README.md

 wait_halt [ms]
 resume [address]

-step [address] // addresse is optional, it is possible to just enter step
+step [address] // address is optional, it is possible to just enter step
 example:
 step 0x00